jsanz/elastic-workshop/docs/01-setup.md

 ### Configuration

-Inside the `lab/opensky-loader/config` you need a `index.js` file with some settings:
+The file `lab/elastic-config.js` is configured with some settings:

 * Elasticsearch client configuration
 * Name of the index for your data